> Martyn Wyndham-Read > Songs > The Constant Lovers

 Liza first heard the late lamented Ron Spicer sing his lovely The Forsaken Mermaid in Sussex which was his stamping ground, and both she and her Mam always nursed it close to their hearts.
 Him too.

-This song is also the title track of Dave Webber and Anni Fentiman's album Constant Lovers.
+This song is also the title song of Dave Webber and Anni Fentiman’s album Constant Lovers.
 This track was included in 2001 on the Fellside anthology Voices in Harmony: English Traditional Songs.

 Barry Dransfield also learned The Constant Lovers from the singing of Ron Spicer, and sang it in 2005 on his CD Unruly.
 He commented: